ambiaahmed1/Shoe-Store-Automation/README.md

 Given I am customer
 When Promotional Code is in invalid format
 And I click submit
-Then I will see error message in red center aligned **“Invalid code format”**
+Then I will ee error message in red center aligned **“Invalid code format”**

 ###### Choose a Brand
 Given I am customer